-- (4) Alternative Dispute Resolution. - (A) Unless the parties have agreed not to engage in alternative dispute resolution, the court may refer the case to an alternative dispute resolution procedure once, and the procedure must: - (i) not exceed a half-day in duration, excluding scheduling time; - (ii) not exceed a total cost of twice the amount of applicable civil filing fees; and - (iii) be completed no later than 60 days before the initial trial setting. - (B) The court must consider objections to the referral unless prohibited by statute. - (C) The parties may agree to engage in alternative dispute resolution other than that provided for in (A). - (5) Expert Testimony.
+- (B) The court must consider objections to the referral unless prohibited by statute. - (C) The parties may agree to engage in alternative dispute resolution other than that provided for in (A). - (5) Expert Testimony.
 Unless requested by the party sponsoring the expert, a party may only challenge the admissibility of expert testimony as an objection to summary judgment evidence under Rule 166a or during the trial on the merits.
 This paragraph does not apply to a motion to strike for late designation.

-Comment to 2021 change: Rule 169 is amended to implement section 22.004(h-1) of the Texas Government Code-which calls for rules to promote the prompt, efficient, and cost-effective resolution of civil actions filed in county courts at law in which the amount in controversy does not exceed \$250,000-and changes to section 22.004(h) of the Texas Government Code.
-Certain actions are exempt from Rule 169's application by statute.
-See e.g., TEX.
-ESTATES CODE §§ 53.107, 1053.105.
+Comment to 2021 change:

+Rule 169 is amended to implement section 22.004(h-1) of the Texas Government Code-which calls for rules to promote the prompt, efficient, and cost-effective resolution of civil actions filed in county courts at law in which the amount in controversy does not exceed \$250,000-and changes to section 22.004(h) of the Texas Government Code.
+To ensure uniformity, and pursuant to section 22.004(b) of the Texas Government Code, Rule 169's application is not limited to suits filed in county courts at law; any suit that falls within the definition of subsection (a) is subject to the provisions of the rule.
+However, certain suits are exempt from Rule 169's application by statute.
+See, e.g., Tex.
+Estates Code §§ 53.107, 1053.105.
+The discovery limitations for expedited actions are set out in Rule 190.2, which is also amended to implement section 22.004(h-1) of the Texas Government Code.